 - Leg pain, cramping or soreness that often starts in the calf

 - Change in skin color on the leg — such as red or purple, depending on the color of your skin

 - A feeling of warmth on the affected leg

 Deep vein thrombosis can occur without noticeable symptoms.

 When to see a doctor

-If you develop signs or symptoms of DVT, contact your doctor.
+If you develop symptoms of DVT, contact your health care provider.

-If you develop signs or symptoms of a pulmonary embolism (PE) — a life-threatening complication of deep vein thrombosis — seek emergency medical help.
+If you develop symptoms of a pulmonary embolism (PE) — a life-threatening complication of deep vein thrombosis — seek emergency medical help.